- Has anything changed with Study Trip Registration in 2014?

 How can I afford it?

-Because special financial aid consideration is given for study trips, in some cases, students who have not normally been eligible for funds have received assistance toward tuition fees.
+Because special financial aid consideration is given for study trips, students not normally eligible for funds in some cases can received assistance toward tuition fees.
 Other eligible students have received more than they expected.
 Also, many have been eligible for alternative/private loans towards the program fee as well as toward the extra costs (e.g., meals, etc.) not covered by the program fee.
 To find out more, submit an online financial aid application by completing preregistration in Self-Service.

 How will I know how much financial aid/grants/loans I'll get—so I know if I can afford to sign up on the first day of registration?